/ tech-stacks / Best Tech Stack for a VS Code Extension as a Solo Developer

 Monthly Cost Breakdown

-VS Code Marketplace $0 (free to publish)
+VS Code Marketplace $0 Free to publish

-Cloudflare Workers (if needed) $0 (free tier)
+Cloudflare Workers (if needed) $0 100,000 requests/day, 10 ms CPU/invocation

-Cloudflare D1 (if needed) $0 (free tier)
+Cloudflare D1 (if needed) $0 5M rows read/day, 100K rows written/day, 5 GB

-Sentry (free tier) $0
+Sentry (free tier) $0 5,000 errors/month, 1 user

 Total $0/month